Maria Tallchief: Early life

 In 1930, a ballet teacher from Tulsa, Mrs. Sabin, visited Fairfax looking for students and took on Betty Marie and Marjorie as students.
 Looking back on Sabin many years later, Tallchief wrote, "She was a wretched instructor who never taught the basics, and it's a miracle I wasn't permanently harmed."
-In addition to the problems in her teaching technique, Sabin had put Tall Chief on pointe shortly after she joined the school (at 5 years old) while she was far too young to be able to dance on pointe without injury.
+In addition to the problems in her teaching technique, Sabin had put Betty Marie en pointe shortly after she joined the school (at 5 years old), when she was far too young to be able to dance en pointe without injury.

-At age five, Tall Chief was enrolled at the nearby Sacred Heart Catholic School.
+At age five, Betty Marie was enrolled at the nearby Sacred Heart Catholic School.
 Impressed by her reading ability, the teachers allowed her to skip the first two grade levels.
-Between piano, ballet, and school work, Tall Chief had little free time but loved the outdoors.
+Between piano, ballet, and school work, she had little free time but loved the outdoors.
 In her autobiography, she reminisced about time spent "wandering around our big front yard" and "[rambling] around the grounds of our summer cottage hunting for arrowheads in the grass."

 In 1933, the family moved to Los Angeles with the intent of getting the children into Hollywood musicals.
 The day they arrived in Los Angeles, her mother asked the clerk at a local drugstore if he knew any good dance teachers.
 The clerk recommended Ernest Belcher, father of dancer Marge Champion.
-"An anonymous man in an unfamiliar town decided our fate with those few words," Tall Chief later recalled.
-California moved Tall Chief back to the proper grade for her age but put her in an Opportunity Class for advanced learners.
+"An anonymous man in an unfamiliar town decided our fate with those few words," Tallchief later recalled.
+The California school moved Betty Marie back to the proper grade for her age but put her in an Opportunity Class for advanced learners.
 "Opportunity Class or not, I was still way ahead," she recalled.
 "With nothing to do, I often wandered around the schoolyard by myself."
-At this time Tall Chief was removed from pointe, probably saving her from major injury.
+At this time in ballet class, Betty Marie was removed from pointe, probably saving her from major injury.

-Bored with school, Tall Chief devoted herself to dance in Belcher's studio.
-In addition to ballet, which she had previously been doing all wrong and went back to square one, she learned tap, Spanish dancing, and acrobatics there.
+Bored with school, Betty Marie devoted herself to dance in Belcher's studio.
+In addition to ballet, which she had to relearn from the beginning, she also studied tap, Spanish dancing, and acrobatics.
 She found tumbling very difficult and eventually quit the class, but later in life put the skills to good use.
 The family moved to Beverly Hills, where schools offered better academics.
-At Beverly Vista School, Tall Chief experienced what she described as "painful" discrimination and took to spelling her last name as one word, Tallchief.
+At Beverly Vista School, Betty Marie experienced what she described as "painful" discrimination and took to spelling her last name as one word, Tallchief.
 She continued to study piano, appearing as a guest soloist with small symphony orchestras throughout high school.